Jump to Section

 Beyond academic excellence, ASC also strives to provide a rich array of recreational and social activities to engage our students and nurture them to become creative, enterprising and caring individuals.

-Holistic Student Devlopment
+Holistic Student Development

 Beyond academic excellence, ASC also strives to provide a rich array of recreational and social activities to engage our students and nurture them to become creative, enterprising and caring individuals.